MicrosoftDocs/azure-docs/articles/api-management/v2-service-tiers-overview.md

 The following v2 tier is in preview:

-* **Premium v2** (preview) - Premium v2 provides enterprise features including full virtual network isolation, zone redundancy, workspaces, and greater scaling.
+* **Premium v2** (preview) - Premium v2 offers enterprise features including full virtual network isolation and greater scaling.
+Premium v2 instances are also availability zone-enabled by default.
+The underlying infrastructure and dependencies of the API Management instance are distributed across two availability zones in a region.

 ## Key capabilities

 * **Faster deployment, configuration, and scaling** - Deploy a production-ready API Management instance in minutes.
 Quickly apply configurations such as certificate and hostname updates.
 Scale a Basic v2 or Standard v2 instance quickly to up to 10 units to meet the needs of your API management workloads.
 Scale a Premium v2 instance to up to 30 units.

 * **Simplified networking** - The Standard v2 tier supports [outbound connections](#networking-options) to network-isolated backends.
-Premium v2 supports simplified network injection to isolate both inbound and outbound traffic.
+Premium v2 supports simplified virtual network injection to isolate both inbound and outbound traffic.

 * **More options for production workloads** - The v2 tiers are all supported with an SLA.
 Upgrade from Basic v2 to Standard v2 to Premium v2 to add more production options.